If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 Or even just parents who are expecting?

-When it comes to interest targeting, you can select from the categories already available, or you can start searching for yourself via the “Browse” option.
+When it comes to interest targeting, you can select from the categories already available, or you can start searching for yourself via the Browse option.
+You can also ask Facebook for Suggestions.

-Once you start using the pre-determined categories, you then have further subcategories underneath those.
+Once you start using predetermined categories, you’ll see subcategories pop up underneath those.

-I could list out all the different types of interest targeting here, but it would just be a rehash of what you already see inside your ads manager or Power Editor.
+I could list out all the different types of interest targeting here, but it would just be a rehash of what you already see inside the Facebook Ads Manager.

 The point is, you have tons of options to mix and match different interests to see how they perform.

-But keep in mind what I said in the beginning of this post: interest targeting alone might not be as accurate or well performing as you hope it to be.
+But keep in mind what I said at the beginning of this post: interest targeting alone might not be as accurate or well-performing as you hope it to be.

 That also depends if what you’re asking the users to do is a low ask.